SCRT-HQ/VaporShell/docs/glossary/New-VaporMapping.md

 A 2 level collection of key/value pairs.
 If you would like your collection to remain ordered the same as called, use an ordered PSCustomObject, otherwise a hashtable is fine.

-You can use any of these 3 types for this parameter; "System.Collections.Hashtable","System.Management.Automation.PSCustomObject","Vaporshell.Mapping.Map"
+You can use any of these 3 types for this parameter; "System.Collections.Hashtable","System.Management.Automation.PSCustomObject","VaporShell.Mapping.Map"

 ```yaml
 Type: Object